EvaMaeRey/ind2cat/README.md

 #> 3         FALSE not graduated
 ```

+The function ind\_recode is flexible, and can recode from variable
-The indicator variable can be populated with TRUE/FALSE values as well
+populated with TRUE/FALSE values as well as 1/0 or “Yes”/“No” (and
-as 1/0 or “Yes”/“No” (and variants ‘y/n’ for example).
+variants ‘y/n’ for example).

 Furthermore, while ind\_recode default functionality allows analysts to
 move from its first-cut human-readable recode, it also allows fully